-For the Athens Technical College 'timely warning' is the issuance of a warning, to students and employees as soon as pertinent information is available about Clery Crimes that have occurred anywhere on the Clery geography and are considered by the institution to represent a serious or continuing threat.
+For Athens Technical College, a 'timely warning' is the issuance of a warning to students and employees as soon as pertinent information is available about Clery Crimes that have occurred anywhere on Clery geography.
+In addition, such crimes are considered by the institution to represent a serious or continuing threat.
 These crimes must have been reported to the police.
 Notification may be by any appropriate means and may include any or all of the methods used for mass notification.
 The ATC Police Department, in coordination with College Public Relations, issue timely warnings.

-The Athens Technical College believes the safety and security of our students, employees, and visitors is our top priority.
+Athens Technical College believes the safety and security of our students, employees, and visitors is our top priority.
 Therefore, the Athens Technical College automatically enrolls all students during enrollment and employees when hired into the RAVE ALERT System with updates made each semester.
-The mass notification system is also tested at least once annually.
+The mass notification system is also tested at least once annually; last tested on 14 March 2025.

 Notification Level Scenario IMMEDIATE URGENT ALL CLEAR Person with Gun Person w/gun reported near (LOCATION).
 Stay inside.
 Secure doors.
 Police responding.
 Call 911 for help.
 Person w/gun reported near (LOCATION).
 Stay inside.
 Secure doors.
 Police responding.
 Call 911 for help.
-This is an allclear notification.
+This is an all-clear notification.
 The emergency at (LOCATION) has ended.
 Active Shooter Shots fired (LOCATION).
 Secure doors.
 Take shelter.
 Be silent & still.
 Silence phones.
 Call 911 for help.
 (NATURE OF INCIDENT) (LOCATION).
 Secure doors.
 Take shelter.
 Be silent & still.
 Silence phones.
 Call 911 for help.
-(114) This is an allclear notification.
+(114) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
 Hostage Situation Hostage situation (LOCATION).
 Take shelter.
 Follow official instructions.
 Call 911 for help.
 Avoid area.
 (104) (NATURE OF INCIDENT) (LOCATION).
 Take shelter.
 Follow official instructions.
 Call 911 for help.
 Avoid area.
-(107) This is an allclear notification.
+(107) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
-Explosion Explosionevacuate (LOCATION) immediately.
+Explosion Explosion- evacuate (LOCATION) immediately.
 Follow official instructions.
 Call 911 for help.
 Avoid area.
 (103) (NATURE OF INCIDENT)- (LOCATION).
 Follow official instructions.
 Call 911 for help.
 Avoid area.
-(93) This is an allclear notification.
+(93) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
 Hazmat Spill or Leak Hazardous spill in (LOCATION).
 Evacuate immediately.
 Follow official instructions.
 Avoid area.
-(94) Hazardous spill in (LOCATION).
+(94) Hazardous spill in (LOCATION) .
 Evacuate immediately.
 Follow official instructions.
 Avoid area.
-(94) This is an allclear notification.
+(94) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
-Bomb Threat Bomb Threatevacuate (LOCATION) immediately.
+Bomb Threat Bomb Threat-evacuate (LOCATION) immediately.
 Follow official instructions.
 Call 911 for help.
 Avoid area.
-(105) Bomb Threatevacuate (LOCATION) immediately.
+(105) Bomb Threat-evacuate (LOCATION) immediately.
 Follow official instructions.
 Call 911 for help.
 Avoid area.
-(105) This is an allclear notification.
+(105) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
-Structural Damage (NATURE OF INCIDENT) evacuate (LOCATION) immediately.
+Structural Damage (NATURE OF INCIDENT)- evacuate (LOCATION) immediately.
 Follow official instructions.
 Avoid area.
-(95) (NATURE OF INCIDENT) evacuate (LOCATION) immediately.
+(95) (NATURE OF INCIDENT)- evacuate (LOCATION) immediately.
 Follow official instructions.
 Avoid area.
-(95) This is an allclear notification.
+(95) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
-Report of Shots Fired Gunshots reported (LOCATION).
+Report of Shots Fired Gunshots reported- (LOCATION).
 Stay inside.
 Secure doors.
 Emergency personnel responding.
 Call 911 for help.
-(107) (NATURE OF INCIDENT) (LOCATION).
+(107) (NATURE OF INCIDENT)- (LOCATION).
 Stay inside.
 Secure doors.
 Police responding.
 Call 911 for help.
-(97) This is an allclear notification.
+(97) This is an all-clear notification.
 The emergency at (LOCATION) has ended.
-Hostile Intruder Hostile intruder (LOCATION).
+Hostile Intruder Hostile intruder- (LOCATION).
 Secure doors.
 Take shelter.
 Be silent.
 Silence phones.
 Do not provoke.
 Call 911 for help.
-(118) (NATURE OF INCIDENT) (LOCATION).
+(118) (NATURE OF INCIDENT)- (LOCATION).
 Secure doors.
 Take shelter.
 Call 911 for help.
 Avoid area.
-(91) This is an allclear notification.
+(91) This is an all-clear notification.
 The emergency at (LOCATION) has ended.